JMFlin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

  Transform the values of joinLabel according to the activity data frame.
  Name the column name "activity".

- 7.Name the column of join_Subject to "subject".
+ 7. Name the column of join_Subject to "subject".
  Combine the join_Subject, join_Y and join_X by column to get a new cleaned data frame called cleanMerge.
  The "subject" column contains integers that range from 1 to 30 inclusive.
  The "activity" column contains 6 kinds of activity names.
  The last 66 columns contain measurements that range from -1 to 1 exclusive.
  Write the cleanMerge out to "merged_data.txt" file.

- 8.Create a second independent tidy data set with the average of each measurement for each activity and each subject.
+ 8. Create a second independent tidy data set with the average of each measurement for each activity and each subject.
  I aggregate the data by subject and activity to form a data frame that is a combination of the two.
  For each combination, I calculate the mean of each measurement.
  Then, I arange the data by subject and activity.
 The end result is a 180x68 data frame.
 Write the result out to       "tidy_merged_data.txt" file.